cdelv/Vector3D/README.md

   v1 = unit(v);
 ```

-The first operation will convert v to unitary while unit(v) will normalize v.
+The first operation will convert v to unitary while unit(v) will return a normalized version of v without changing v.
 Note that v and v1 were declared with different types.
 The copy constructor makes sure to do the type conversion.

 In the same manner, the angle between two vectors is
 ```